Skip to main content

 Batch delete tags

-In the item summary view, there is a batch action that allows one tag from the tag list to be added to the selected items.
+In the overview view of items, there is a batch action that allows one tag from the tag list to be added to the selected items.
 This update adds the ability to remove or detach a tag from the selected articles as well.
 In addition, batch processing has been extended to categories, contacts and news feeds.

 joomla6 tagremove